ghodss/kubernetes.github.io/docs/user-guide/ingress.md

 In order for the Ingress resource to work, the cluster must have an Ingress controller running.
 This is unlike other types of controllers, which typically run as part of the `kube-controller-manager` binary, and which are typically started automatically as part of cluster creation.
 You need to choose the ingress controller implementation that is the best fit for your cluster, or implement one.
 Examples and instructions can be found [here](https://github.com/kubernetes/contrib/tree/master/ingress/controllers).

+## Before you begin

+The following document describes a set of cross platform features exposed through the Ingress resource.
+Ideally, all Ingress controllers should fulfill this specification, but we're not there yet.
+The docs for the GCE and nginx controllers are [here](https://github.com/kubernetes/contrib/blob/master/ingress/controllers/gce/README.md) and [here](https://github.com/kubernetes/contrib/blob/master/ingress/controllers/nginx/README.md) respectively. **Make sure you review controller specific docs so you understand the caveats of each one**.

 ## Types of Ingress

 ### Single Service Ingress